Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How high are premiums?
 Varies by plan and location.
 Varies by plan and location, but the average premium in 2023 was about $18/month (in addition to the cost of Part B).
 About two-thirds of enrollees are in plans that have no premium other than the cost of Part B.

 What medical providers can you see?
 With the exception of Medicare SELECT, Medigap plans cover any providers who accept Medicare, nationwide.
-Plans create their own provider networks, which can be local or national.
-Plans can limit care to in-network providers, or give the option to see out-of-network providers at a higher cost.
+Medigap plans are not managed care plans, so you will not see them labeled as HMOs, PPOs, etc. Plans create their own provider networks, which can be local or national.
+Plans can limit care to in-network providers (HMOs, for example), or give the option to see out-of-network providers at a higher cost (PPOs, for example).

 Are prescription drugs covered?
 No. Medigap plans sold after 2005 do not include prescription coverage, so enrollees need separate coverage for that.
 89% of all Medicare Advantage plans include prescription coverage.